How Can We Use The xAPI To Personalise A Learning Experience?

 If you are considering using data to personalise a learning experience, you should seriously consider adopting a standardised approach to collecting your learning data.

-Read more about xAPI with our handy free guide and then get started with Learning Locker, our Open Source Learning Record Store, for free.
+Read more about xAPI with our handy free guide and then get started with Learning Pool LRS, our Open Source Learning Record Store, for free.